telerik/teststudio-docs/docs/prerequisites/configure-your-browser/chrome.md

 <hr/>
 <br>

-Follow the steps below if the extension for Chrome is not automatically installed during the Test Studio installation.<br><br>
 1.&nbsp; When you start recording against Chrome, but the Progress extension is not installed, the browser will load the recording start page and will try to load the extension.
 The recorder will search for the extension for the period that is defined in the *ClientReady* Timeout (the default is 60 seconds).<br><br>

 <img src="/img/general-information/configure-your-browser/chrome/fig14.png" alt="Wait For Extension"><br><br>